MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

    Kids Mode
 :::image-end:::

 Browsing in Kids Mode is limited to a default list of kid-friendly websites.
 Upon navigation, the website is compared to a local list of allowed websites.
 The websites visited in Kids Mode are not viewable on [family.microsoft.com](https://account.microsoft.com/family) since the browsing in Kids Mode is not associated with any account.
 Allowed website exceptions may be added through the profile in which Kids Mode was launched.
-Those exceptions are synced, if sync is turned on, to the profile in which Kids Mode was launched.
+Those exceptions are synced to the profile in which Kids Mode was launched, if that user is signed in.

 To enhance the Kids Mode experience, Microsoft Edge adds a safe keyword to the header request to Microsoft Bing and Microsoft News.
 The safe keyword helps filter out inappropriate search results and news.
 Kids Mode sets preferences for Microsoft Edge settings such as setting tracking prevention to Strict to block most trackers on websites.
 Clear browsing data on close has also been turned on which clears things like Cookies and other website data when Kids Mode closes.
 To clear browsing data at any time within Kids Mode, complete the following actions.